-The COVID-19 pandemic has quickly changed how small businesses accept payments.
-Merchants that previously only had brick-and-mortar locations are moving to accept e-commerce and over-the-phone transactions, and there is always an element of risk associated with that.
+The COVID-19 pandemic has quickly changed how small businesses accept payments — moving things even faster in a direction that many were already heading.
+Now, in 2022, merchants that previously only had brick-and-mortar locations are accepting e-commerce and over-the-phone transactions, and there is always an element of risk associated with that.
 Today we’re sharing some basic but important tips to help small businesses keep their customers’ payment data secure in this rapidly changing environment.

 Don’t store card data.

 The best way to protect against data breaches is not to store card data at all.
 Many small merchants are offering curbside pickup now and are accepting telephone payments in lieu of former face-to-face transactions.
 Avoid writing payment card details down and instead enter them directly into your secure terminal.